TradeTrust/tradetrust-config/README.md

 # TradeTrust creator configs

-Repository to house TradeTrust config schema + various configs used in TradeTrust creator.
+Repository to house TradeTrust creator config schema + various configs used in TradeTrust creator.

 This repo:

-- aims to synchronise all the forms used in TradeTrust.
+- Aims to synchronise all the forms used in TradeTrust.
-- generates various config files with inputted `network`, `addresses`, `wallet`.
+- Generates various config files with inputted `network`, `addresses`, `wallet`.
+Wallets used are testnets only!
-- is only as relevent as [TradeTrust Creator](https://creator.tradetrust.io).
-If one day TradeTrust Creator is obsolete, this should cease too.
+- Is only as relevent as [TradeTrust creator](https://creator.tradetrust.io).
+If one day TradeTrust creator is obsolete, this should cease too.

 ## ✅ Latest config files

 - https://github.com/TradeTrust/tradetrust-config/tree/master/build

-### Development

-`npm run start`
+#### About build folder

-`build` folder with the respecetive config files should always exists + available for download in this repo.
+`build` folder with the respective config files should always exists + available for download in this repo.
 They are meant to be shared with product owner end.

 > Run `git update-index --assume-unchanged build/**/*` once to ignore local build files.
 Built config files will be automatically committed on PR merged.

+### Development

+`npm run start`

 ---